 Center Players is a community theater program of the Center for the Arts in Homer, New York.
 Center Players produces quality, live theater productions at affordable prices, by and for the greater community and provides a venue and an experience for community artists to practice and display their craft.

-Directed by Ty Marshal
+Directed by Sam Herwood

 Formerly known as “C4Act,” Center Players is committed to building community by creating opportunities for learning through acting, directing, writing and technical aspects of live theater.
 An annual season featuring a diverse offering of community theater productions will involve participants, and welcomes new “players” of all skill levels.

 The term “community theatre” was coined by Louise Burleigh in 1917.
 The movement has been called “art theatre,” “little theatre,” “amateur theatre,” even “tributary theatre,” and it engages people in theatrical activity, albeit part-time, than all the rest of the American theatre put together.

 For more information email: email@example.com or call (607) 749-4900.